Women Shepherds, Pastors and Teachers:

 Esther 8:3-4, KJV

 We need to remember that the primary reason why Esther was chosen to be the new queen, aside from the fact that it was obviously God's Will, was because the previous queen -- that is, Vashti -- had humiliated Ahasuerus by refusing to appear before him after she had been summoned.
-Greatly angered by Vashti's blatant rebellion, the king then passed an edict which was to be obeyed throughout his empire; that is, from India to Ethiopia.
+Greatly angered by Vashti's blatant rebellion, the king then passed an edict which was to be obeyed throughout his empire.
+That is to say, from India to Ethiopia.
 What were the terms of that particular edict?
-Consider the following verses:
+Consider the following group of verses:

 "And when the king's decree which he shall make shall be published throughout all his empire, (for it is great,) all the wives shall give to their husbands honour, both to great and small.
 And the saying pleased the king and the princes; and the king did according to the word of Memucan: For he sent letters into all the king's provinces, into every province according to the writing thereof, and to every people after their language, that every man should bear rule in his own house, and that it should be published according to the language of every people."